mozillascience/studyGroup/lessons/R_Markdown/1_rmarkdown.md

 Outside of code blocks, you can include R code directly in the formatted text.
 This is helpful if you want to display a value or output in a nicely formatted way.
 This can access values calculated locally or in other code chunks earlier in the document.
 To do this, start with a single back-tick followed by 'r', and end with another single back-tick.
 For example:

-The TAC for the 2017 Pacific Halibut seasson was 2.889\times 10^{7}.
-From the total quota, 7.3 million tons where allocated to Canda and 19.9828 million tons for the US (Alasaka = 18.8428, Mainland = 1.14).
+The TAC for the 2017 Pacific Halibut season was 2.889\times 10^{7}.
+From the total quota, 7.3 million tons where allocated to Canada and 19.9828 million tons for the US (Alaska = 18.8428, Mainland = 1.14).

 #### Chunk Visualization in line V.s Console

-A fresh new (2017!) version of R Markdown is that the chunk outputs can be visuable inline the chunk.
+A fresh new (2017!) version of R Markdown is that the chunk outputs can be seen inline the chunk (Notebook!).
 This is specially useful for those like me that have a 13' monitor!
 Lets have a look:

 Table: Quota Allocation for 2016 According to IPHC